dr.chalice@gmail.com | (856) 441-3177

 • Continuing Education Training

-• Diversity, Equity, and Inclusion Consultant
+• Diversity, Equity, Inclusion, and Belonging Consultant

 • Keynote Speaker